md-maheen-billah/Assignment-10-server-side/README.md

 -  Lottie React: Incorporates Lottie React for seamless integration of Adobe After Effects animations into the project.
 -  React-simple-typewriter: Integrates React-simple-typewriter to add dynamic and animated typewriter effects to text elements within the application.
 -  React Awesome Reveal: Utilizes React Awesome Reveal to easily create stunning and customizable reveal animations for elements as they enter the viewport.
+-  React Helmet: Incorporates the React Helmet library for managing the document head of the application.